spicata/mint-fresh-notes/chroniclesOfWaters.md

 | Time | t | s | | | |

 - You can express some units as other units.
-For example, N(ewtons) = kgm/s/s
+For example, N(ewtons) = in a circle at a constant speed does not have akgm/s/s
 - Vectors are not equal to free body diagrams.
   ![[VectorvsFreeBody.png]]
 - Vectors use only vector quantities, they are resolved (draw the resultant), they need arrows, and it's usually head-to-tail.